SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/slots.md

 sammi_version: '2024.4.0^'
 platform: Any
 overview: |

-    A slot machine for SAMMI which is easily customizable

     ##### Features

     Create your own slot machine with this SAMMI extension and customize it however you want.

     ##### Available extension commands

     - Slots: Play - Spins all 3 slots and automatically stops them
     - Slots: Spin - Spins only specific slots
     - Slots: Stop - Stops the slot